dcleao/systemjs/src/extras/amd2/README.md

 #### Resolving modules to URLs with fragments

 This is not supported because URL fragments are needed to support canonical module identifiers.

+#### Identifiers without a mapped bundle or path

+AMD allows module identifiers whose URL is not configured via `bundles` or `paths` configuration properties, in which case, module identifiers are taken relative to `baseUrl`.

+This is not supported because it would go against the spirit of import maps which, instead, throws for unmapped bare names.
+Additionally, SystemJS depends on `resolve` implementations to throw to enable fallback to other resolution mechanisms.

+Still, if use cases exist, a configuration option could be supported.

 #### Mapping simple identifiers to resource identifiers